 Selected Publication Covers

-- Materialized: German Steel in Global Ecology, Penn State Press, expected 2022.
+- Precious Metal: German Steel, Modernity, and Ecology, Penn State Press, 2022.

 - Buffalo at the Crossroads: The Past, Present and Future of American Urbanism, Cornell University Press, 2020.